ninuj/TinyNNDiagramGenerator/README.md

 -  Supports bias nodes and custom layer sizes/colors
 -  Useful for teaching, debugging, or creating illustrations
 -  Deployable in 1 click on [Render](https://render.com)

+## All you need to do is :
+- input the number of nodes
+- input the preferred colors for those nodes in each layer

 ---